mbeader/rf2livetiming/README.md

 ## Notes

-* Currently only supports 64-bit rFactor 2
+* Currently only tested with 64-bit rFactor 2
-* Plugin currently is hardcoded to send packets to port 6789
-* rF2 is Windows only, this program is Windows only
+* rF2 is Windows only, this program is currently Windows only

 ## TODO

-* Make plugin configurable
 * Display data such as best sectors and timestamp
 * Rethink use of objects
 * Identify drivers as AI